 Call analytics is another vital area that every contact center should cater to, as you will need to monitor metrics such as call volume, average waiting time, and call duration.
 Make a list of hardware items so that you can purchase them well before setup – headsets, cables, laptops, smartphones, or personal computers.
 This will help you remain organized, and not lose out on vital time during the final stages of the call center setup.

-Recruit The Team: Human resources will be your biggest asset; so do not ignore this important component.
+Human resources will be your biggest asset; so do not ignore this important component.
 You need to attract the best available talent in the market, so make sure to build a brand that pulls people.
 Firstly, decide on the number of agents that you will require to man your call stations.
 Then decide on a recruitment strategy – internal or external.
-Internal recruitment will be based on references from your existing employee base, whereas external requirement would mean tapping into the environment through advertisements, or trained consultants.
+Internal recruitment will be based on references from your existing employee base, whereas external requirements would mean tapping into the environment through advertisements, or trained consultants.

 Chalk down an onboarding process to welcome the new employees, and set aside a particular period of time for training.
 Keep the morale high, and engage your workforce to ensure that you have a team of happy performers!